 Authentication

-Two authentication mechanisms listed below are defined for IMAPv4 [RFC2595][ RFC3501].
+CPM’s message storage functionality supports the two authentication mechanisms listed below, as defined for IMAPv4 [ RFC3501];

-SASL (Simple Authentication and Security Layer) [RFC2222] and
+SASL (Simple Authentication and Security Layer) authentication via the AUTHENTICATE command ([RFC3501]); and

-Username/Password in plain texts.
+Username/Password in plain text authentication via the LOGIN command ([RFC3501])..

-As for above point b), the username/password is separately managed by the CPM service.
+The username/password for the second authentication mechanism is separately managed by the CPM service.
 The password may be pre-configured by the CPM system when the CPM user subscribes to the CPM service.

-TLS/PSK-TLS (Transport Layer Security) [RFC2246][OMA-SEC-CF] is optional and complementary to simple authentication-only SASL mechanisms or deployed clear-text password login commands.
+In addition to that, TLS/PSK-TLS (Transport Layer Security), as defined in [RFC2246] and [OMA-SEC-CF], is optional and complementary to simple authentication-only SASL mechanisms or deployed clear-text password login commands.
 In this way, IMAPv4 can be immune to eavesdropping and hijacking attacks.

-Referring to authentication mechanisms defined in [RFC2595] and [RFC3501], the procedure of mutual authentication between Message Storage Client and Message Storage Server can be described as below.

-Figure 1: authentication between Message Storage Client and Message Storage Server

-As above Figure 1, the steps from 2) to 7) provide authentication between the Message Storage Client and the Message Storage Server, and also generate the encryption key to encrypt further IMAPv4 messages between the Message Storage Client and the Message Storage Server if the confidentiality protection of user data is subject to the CPM User’s request and service provider policies.

-For the establishment of TLS/PSK-TLS channel between the Message Storage Client and the Message Storage Server,

-For Message Storage Client installed in notebooks/PCs/laptops, the Message Storage Server authenticates the Message Storage Client by checking the Principal’s certificate, and the Message Storage Client authenticates the Message Storage Server by checking its certificate.
+Using TLS/PSK-TLS, the Message Storage Client also can authenticate the Message Storage Server by checking the certificate supplied by the Message Storage Server.

-For Message Storage Client installed in mobile terminal (such as mobile phone, PDA, etc.), the Message Storage Server authenticates the Message Storage Client by using pre-shared key authentication mechanisms, and the Message Storage Client authenticates the Message Storage Server by checking its certificate.

 Authorization

 The Message Storage Server uses standard IMAP4 [RFC3501] functionality to enforce access to the stored resources, extended with the possibility for CPM Users to define access control lists (ACL) for their own stored resources.